ECCO-GROUP/ECCO-website/Editing_ECCO_website_and_merging_to_JPL.md

-## How to edit the ECCO website on the public github
+## How to edit the public github ECCO website and integrate those changes to the JPL github
+by Ian Fenty

+### Edit the public github ECCO website
 **Step 1**, clone the _ECCO-GROUP_ copy of the website from the public github

 ```